32 Things You Probably Didn’t Know About Queen Elizabeth II

 Her father ascended to the throne after a scandal

 Elizabeth’s father, King George VI, became king after his older brother, King Edward VIII, abdicated the throne to marry Wallis Simpson, an American socialite divorcée.
 This was scandalous as Simpson was still legally married to her second husband when they first got together and the abdication was the biggest constitutional crisis in modern royal history.
 Supposedly bad blood existed between “the Duke and Duchess of Windsor” (Edward and Wallis) and the royal family.
 The King’s Speech is a 2010 biographical movie about King George VI coping with a stammer as he ascends to the throne after his brother.
 Check out these fascinating facts about the Queen’s coronation.

-The Netflix series, The Crown, a period drama focusing on the private life of Queen Elizabeth II, takes many liberties with real-life royal events.
+The Crown takes many liberties with real-life royal events.
 One such liberty is based on rumors of an affair between her and childhood friend Porchie.
 It’s true that Porchie, aka Lord Porchester, and later Earl of Carnarvon, was extremely close to the Queen, and that in 1969 she took him on as her racing manager, but there’s never been evidence of a romance.
 However, rumors claiming that he is Prince Andrew’s biological father are still making the rounds today.
 Still, several key elements of the series are either totally made up or exaggerated for dramatic effect.

 She served in World War II